CodingExerciseOrg/gh-secret-scanner/README.md

 A web app that connects to a GitHub organization, retrieves recent GitHub Actions workflow runs, downloads their logs, scans them for secrets, and displays findings grouped by repository and workflow run.

+Supports **multiple concurrent users** — each user's configuration and findings are isolated by a credential-derived identity stored in a signed browser cookie.

 ---

 ## Project structure